macmcmeans/isaacCSPRNG/README.md

 # 🔣 isaacCSPRNG [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://GitHub.com/Naereen/StrapDown.js/graphs/commit-activity) [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)
 [ISAAC](https://en.wikipedia.org/wiki/ISAAC_(cipher)) is a *cryptographically secure* pseudo-random number generator ([CSPRNG](https://en.wikipedia.org/wiki/Cryptographically-secure_pseudorandom_number_generator)), meant to be usable as a [stream cipher](https://archive.is/cOe1D), created by [Robert J. Jenkins Jr.](https://en.wikipedia.org/wiki/Robert_John_Jenkins_Junior), in 1996, based on [RC4](https://en.wikipedia.org/wiki/RC4).
 Designed for speed and security, ISAAC (Indirection, Shift, Accumulate, Add, and Count) generates 32-bit random numbers.
 On average, cycles are 2<sup>8295</sup> values long, and are guaranteed to be at least 2<sup>40</sup> values long.
 The results are uniformly distributed, unbiased, and unpredictable unless you know the seed.
-Speaking of which, it's the responsibility of the user to seed ISAAC with a strong entropy source.
+Speaking of which, it’s the responsibility of the user to seed ISAAC with a strong entropy source.

-Internally, my implementation here is largely Rinquin's logic (see [REFS](https://github.com/macmcmeans/isaacCSPRNG/blob/master/README.md#refs)) which appears to be quite similar to Jenkins' original work (in C) which he released into the Public Domain.
+Internally, my implementation here is largely Rinquin’s logic (see [REFS](https://github.com/macmcmeans/isaacCSPRNG/blob/master/README.md#refs)) which appears to be quite similar to Jenkins’ original work (in C) which he released into the Public Domain.
 My contributions are a [namespace](https://archive.is/fqM9P), so that separate instances may be created; as well as helper functions to spit out random bytes, and random strings, of desired lengths.
 Going further, my *int32*, *double* and *range* methods expand the output options from the orginal *random* and *rand* methods; and where Rinquin extends the String object, my version uses separate functions in lieu of extending the native prototype.

 Since this is a CSPRNG, or alternatively, a Deterministic Random Bit Generator (DRBG), I added logic to directly perform simple [vernam](https://en.wikipedia.org/wiki/One-time_pad) (XOR) encryption.
-As an academic option, I created the ability to get and set the generator's internal state.
+As an academic option, I created the ability to get and set the generator’s internal state.
 Lastly, unseeded instances will internally set themselves with a default value from [Window.crypto](https://archive.ph/4h0zE) values, which would be suitable for Monte Carlo simulations where deterministic output is not required.

 There are surprisingly few JavaScript examples of ISAAC.
-Considering it's almost 30 years old, and has never been proven broken, one would expect more mention of it.
+Considering it’s almost 30 years old, and has never been proven broken, one would expect more mention of it.

 This generator is emoji-friendly 🧐😲😊👍, which is to say that seeds, cipher keys and plaintexts are multi-byte Unicode-safe.